etay1/Sausages-Pizza-MTK/README.md

 # Sausages-Pizza-MTK
-Freelance work for a pizzeria in Montauk NY
+Freelance work for a pizzeria in Montauk, NY